NRM10101/Active-Directory/setup splunk server on Ubuntu.md

-Here's the Splunk server setup section formatted as a `.md` file for a GitHub README:

----

 ### 🐧 Setting Up Splunk Server on Ubuntu

 This section outlines the steps to install and configure the **Splunk Server** on an **Ubuntu** system.